Exam season is on the horizon—but it doesn’t need to feel ominous.

-This might not be your first finals rodeo.
-But, with all the free resources and support services on campus, it always helps to know where to go for some academic support, stress relief, and study tips.
+Whether this is your first finals rodeo or not, it always helps to know where to go for some academic support, stress relief, and study tips.

-Check out how you can make the most of UBC’s many resources this exam season.
+Check out how you can make the most of UBC’s many free resources this exam season.

 The UBC Wellness Centre

-Drop by the Wellness Centre in the new UBC Life Building to pick up a Stress Less kit (full of relaxing goodies), or talk to a nurse or Wellness Peer educator about stress management...or anything concerning your health and wellness.
+Drop by the Wellness Centre in the UBC Life Building to talk to a nurse or Wellness Peer Educator about stress management...or anything concerning your health and wellness.

 Preparing for exams